Staff & Practitioners

 Mary likes to incorporate modern advances in acupuncture with the traditional medicine aspect that is over 2,000 years old.
 She is an avid researcher and is always striving to learn as much as possible, even traveling to China to gain more perspective and experience in the development of acupuncture within hospitals.
 Mary’s practice is focused in Traditional Chinese Medicine, where the human body is regarded as its own entity, each organ, tissues, and other parts have specific functions but are all interdependent on each other.
 She treats a wide variety of conditions including pediatric concerns, pain management, fertility, and gynecology.
 Mary is also very interested in acupuncture sports therapy and works with athletes of all different levels.
 She incorporates Tuina (therapeutic medical massage), cupping, and Chinese herbs into her practice.

 Mary is NOW available Tuesdays and Thursdays at The Springs.
-She is a provider for insurance plans including Blue Cross Blue Shield, MVP, CIGNA, and No Fault.
+She is a provider for insurance plans including Blue Cross Blue Shield, MVP, CIGNA, some Worker's Comp carriers, and No Fault.
 Please contact your customer service representatives to find out if your specific policy covers acupuncture, what your copay or coinsurance amounts are, and whether there are policy limitations on your plan.
 Medicare & Medicaid do NOT cover acupuncture under any circumstances.
 For patients without insurance coverage, we offer reasonable self pay rates and package discounts are available.

 Jarrod Reed, LMT